3D latent diffusion models for parameterizing and history matching multiscenario facies systems

 \section{Latent space history matching with uncertain geological scenario}

 In this section, we apply the 3D-LDM within the context of history matching.
 The flow problem and simulation setup are as described in Section~\ref{quant_assess}.
 For discrete facies geomodels such as those considered in this study, the goal of the data assimilation procedure is to assign a facies type to each grid block.

-In the multiscenario case, this process is more challenging because the latent variables must characterize (indirectly) the specific scenario parameters, which in this case correspond to mud fraction, channel orientation, and channel width.
+In the hierarchical uncertainty case, this process is more challenging because the latent variables must characterize (indirectly) the specific scenario parameters, which in this case correspond to mud fraction, channel orientation, and channel width.

 For the purposes of history matching, the training dataset (or a statistically representative subset, as assumed in Section~\ref{quant_assess}) defines the prior.
 In other words, the history matching method applied here assumes the priors have been ``validated'' and that the true model and data lie within the spaces defined by the training dataset.
 If this is not the case, the priors should be modified accordingly, or a treatment for model error that accounts for this discrepancy should be incorporated.
 Either or both of these steps must be performed before the history matching procedure described in Section~\ref{hm_esmda} is applied.